-Many times this happens not as a result of a good idea but because of a bad incident.
-Something has happened that has caused people to react and feel the need for some type of guidelines on how church computers are used.
+Many times this happens not as a result of a good idea but because of a sad incident.
+Something has happened that has caused people to react and feel the need for some guidelines on how church computers are used.

-Those incidents are unfortunate but I am not sure it is wise to develop a church computer use policy based on a reaction.
-What if you developed your church computer policy based on a mission and a vision?
-Wouldn't that be a better way to go about it?
+Those incidents are unfortunate, but I am not sure it is wise to develop a church computer use policy based on a reaction.
+What if you designed your church computer policy based on a mission and a vision?
+Wouldn’t that be a better way to go about it?

 So here are a few things to think about when developing a church computer policy for your ministry.

 Developing A Mission Orientated Church Computer Use Policy

 What Is The Mission Of Your Church?

 At my church, our mission statement is “To be the hands of Jesus extended to the world with love, acceptance, forgiveness, and empowerment.”
 That mission guides us in all we do and don’t do.

 There are good things that don’t fit within our mission that we feel God has given to us.
 We are willing to give up those good things because we cannot be everything to everyone and we cannot accomplish every task even if it is a useful task.
 It will cause us not to get any work performed.